Disclosure: This post may contain affiliate links. Please see our privacy policy.

 • Hog casings

 That’s all you need to make the basic raw sausage links.
-But to cook the bratwurst sausage, you’ll need to gather the following ingredients:
+To cook the bratwurst sausage in a beer bath, you’ll also need the following ingredients:

 Finally, you’ll need the following equipment for making homemade chicken brats: